rizqimtiaz/stylemirror-app/README.md

 **StyleMirror** bridges this market gap as a high-fidelity, parametrically adaptive AI stylist that truly knows your body.

+## The Solution

+StyleMirror is an application that creates a high-fidelity **Digital Twin** of the user and uses text-guided diffusion inpainting to parametrically drape clothing.
+It goes beyond simple 2D overlays by understanding fabric geometry, preserving original textures, and allowing real-time refinement through natural language.

 ## Key Features